perl-workflow/perl-workflow/README.md

 The following folks have also helped out (listed here in no particular order):

+Bug report from Petr Pisar resulted in release 1.48

 Bug report from Tina Müller (tinita) resulted in release 1.47

 Patch from Oliver Welter resulting in release 1.46